godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 |  8   |  As 7  |           |      |      |

 ### Step 2.
-**Create the banner.** This part, much like step 1, is mostly for roleplay, but the Company is much more roleplay-driven anyway.
+**Create the Banner.** This part, much like step 1, is mostly for roleplay, but the Company is much more roleplay-driven anyway.
 The Company banner is the logo for its Breakers, and represents them among other Companies in the League.

 Work with your fellow Breakers to draw a small banner for your Company.
 It doesn't need to be perfect, or even good, as long as it is a symbol to associate with your Company.
 A written description works as well.
 ### Step 3.
-**Pen the Creed**
+**Pen the Creed.** Each Company has a *creed*, or an oath that all members take to promise loyalty to the ideals of the Company.
 ### Step 4.
 ### Step 5.
 ### Step 6.